-4. Securities with embedded derivatives (warrants, credit link notes, EMTNs, share warrants, etc.):
+• 4.
+Securities with embedded derivatives (warrants, credit link notes, EMTNs, share warrants, etc.):

+varrants, etc.):

+Risks in which the manager intends to trade:

+☑ equity;

+☑ interest rate:

+☑ forex;

+☑ credit:

-Risks in which the manager intends to trade: ☑ equity; ☑ interest rate; ☑ forex; ☑ credit; ☑ other risk (to be specified): Commodities Types of transactions and description of all operations that must be limited to the achievement of the investment objective: : ☑ hedging; ☑ exposure; ☑ arbitrage; ☐ other (to be stipulated). т۰ upe of instruments used.
-Essentially Warrant, Certificate, EMTN, as well as any type of hond vehicle
+☑other risk (to be specified) Commodities

+Types of transactions and description of all operations that must be limited to the achievement of the investment objective: :

+☑ hedging;

+☑ arbitrage;

+\square other (to be stipulated).

 Type of instruments used: Essentially Warrant, Certificate, EMTN, as well as any type of bond vehicle to which a conversion or subscription right is attached.
-The proposed average holding range is 0-5% with a maximum authorised level of 10%
+The proposed average holding range is 0-5% with a maximum authorised level of 10%.

-5. Deposits:
+• 5.
+Deposits:

 The mutual fund may invest up to 20% of its assets in euro deposits with a total duration of three months or less so as to replenish its liquid assets.
+Within the meaning of the French Monetary and Financial Code, deposits contribute to achieving the fund's management objective by allowing it to manage its cash.

-6. Cash loans:
+• 6.
+Cash loans:

 The mutual fund may borrow cash for up to 10% of its assets.
-Cash loans strictly cover current account shortfalls resulting from a lag between subscriptions and redemptions on the underlying UCIs.
+Cash loans strictly cover current account shortfalls resulting from a lag between subscriptions and redemptions on the underlying investment funds.

-7. Temporary purchases and sales of securities:
+• 7.
+Temporary purchases and sales of securities:

 The mutual fund may have incidental recourse to temporarily sell and purchase securities.
 Repos and reverse repos are favoured in managing cash flow.

-The use of temporary purchases and sales is limited to 10% of committed assets.
+Temporary purchases and sales are limited to 10 % of committed assets.

 Types of transactions used:

-☑ redemption and reverse repurchase agreements in accordance with the French Monetary and Financial Code:
+☑ redemption and reverse repurchase agreements in accordance with the French Monetary and

+Financial Code;

 □ borrowed and loaned equities in reference to the French Monetary and Financial Code;

+□ other type (to be specified).

-o Category of investments:
+Category of investments: